Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/_build/_sources/sox_emissions_concentration_kgm3.rst.txt

          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for this KPI is typically sourced from emissions analyzers and monitoring equipment installed in exhaust systems or flue gas streams.</td>
+            <td>The data for this KPI is typically sourced from gas analyzers that continuously monitor and report the concentration of sulfur oxides in emissions.</td>
          </tr>
          <tr>
             <td>Comments</td>
-            <td>Regular monitoring of SOx Emissions Concentration is essential for maintaining operational efficiency and adhering to environmental standards, as elevated levels can lead to significant regulatory penalties and environmental harm.</td>
+            <td>Regular monitoring of SOx Emissions Concentration is essential for identifying trends in emissions and implementing strategies for reduction, thereby supporting sustainability initiatives.</td>
          </tr>
       </tbody>
    </table>